⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How INTC Makes Money

-• The company provides data center and AI products, including server CPUs, discrete GPUs, and networking solutions, serving cloud service providers and enterprise clients.
+• The Data Center and AI (DCAI) segment provides server CPUs, discrete GPUs, and networking products for cloud service providers and enterprise data centers, powering AI and high-performance computing workloads.

 Revenue Breakdown